cpabooks/cpabooks-docs/docs/sales/service/create-an-invoice-at-milestone-completion-for-a-project.rst

 In order to sell services and to send invoices, you need to install the Sales application, from the Apps icon.

-In Odoo, each milestone of your project is considered as a product.
+In CPAbooks, each milestone of your project is considered as a product.
 From the Sales application, use the menu Sales ‣ Products, create a new product with the following setup: